lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 represent the hash result.
 SHA-256 mode doesn't use the given secret key.
 It generates the same result with the same message every time.

-The software doesn't need to write the message length to registers.
+The software doesn't need to provide the message length.
 The HMAC IP will calculate the length of the message received between **1** being written to
 {{< regref "CMD.hash_start" >}} and **1** being written to {{< regref "CMD.hash_process" >}}.

-This version doesn't have many defense mechanisms but does have the feature of wiping the internal variables such as the secret key, intermediate hash results H, and the message FIFO.
+This version doesn't have many defense mechanisms but is able to wipe internal variables such as the secret key, intermediate hash results H, digest and the message FIFO.
 It does not wipe the software accessible 16x32b FIFO.
 The software can wipe the variables by writing a 32-bit random value into
 {{< regref "WIPE_SECRET" >}} register.
 The internal variables will be reset to the written value.
 This version of the HMAC doesn't have a internal pseudo-random number generator to derive the random number from the written seed number.

-A later update will have an interface for the hardware IPs from the outside of the HMAC IP, such as a key manager, to update the secret key.
+A later update may provide an interface for external hardware IPs, such as a key manager, to update the secret key.
 It will also have the ability to send the digest directly to a shared internal bus.

 # Theory of Operations